 Or look at job titles.
 Many companies use titles internally as a way to establish seniority within the organization.
 But titles perform an entirely different function in recruiting.
 On online job boards, titles are the search terms that job seekers use to find work.
 Therefore, your job titles have to match those search terms.

 Datapeople understands what type of content belongs or doesn’t belong in each block, which helps overcome the difficulties inherent to natural language processing.
 (Language is infinite, so narrowing the focus helps.)
-And tailored guidance in each block serves as a kind of teaching tool.
-It puts up important guardrails and keeps those guardrails up throughout the writing process.
+And tailored guidance in each block teaches best practices.
+It also puts up important guardrails and keeps those guardrails up throughout the writing process.

 Job post templates ensure consistency